Rainaud looking for better finish after near-miss in 2010 PGA Assistant

 Rainaud has recently finished up his stint at the Black Hall Club for the season and will now spend the next 5 ½ months in South Florida playing in tournaments and working as an assistant professional at Lost Tree Club in North Palm Beach, Fla.

-"We had a good year [at the Black Hall Club] and I am looking forward to being down in South Florida," said Rainaud.
+"We had a good year and I am looking forward to being down in South Florida," said Rainaud.
 "This is the best tournament we play all year and the course is unbelievable.
 I am looking forward to coming back and competing."

 The 2011 Callaway Golf PGA Assistant Championship will celebrate its 35th edition beginning Thursday at PGA Golf Club in Port St. Lucie, Fla.